Dr-Spicy/MF_KOC/Docs/Repo_Collab_Guide.md

         └── release/*   - Pre-production staging (E.g. pre-release/v0.2.3)

 __Update Logic__:
-- __Main Branch__: The protected master branch, usually merged from `dev` and `hotfix` after Pull Requests(PR) have been approved, none shall change its content directly at no time for branch stability;
+- __Master Branch__: The protected main branch, usually merged from `dev` and `hotfix` after Pull Requests(PR) have been approved, none shall change its content directly at no time for branch stability;

 - __Dev Branch__: The development branch requiring status check, it is always consist of the most recently updated and fixed codes from all `feature/*` branches;